Blog

 photo of woman browsing computer

-It’s no secret that performing an OIG exclusion check on a monthly basis is industry best practice and the best way to reduce your organization’s overall risk and liability.
+It’s no secret that performing an OIG exclusion check on a monthly basis is the industry best practice and the best way to reduce your organization’s overall risk and liability.
 But what role does your HR department play in ensuring your OIG exclusion check is done most effectively?

 Your compliance department typically handles ongoing OIG exclusion checks for all of your employees, referring physicians, and vendors in addition to monitoring the GSA-SAM dataset and all available state exclusion lists.
 However, it’s really your HR department that plays the single most cohesive role in the process.
 Here’s why…